CZboop/Carnival-Games/README.md

 Fortune Teller :crystal_ball: - a sentient fortune cookie gives you wise words that may or may not make sense

-Pop the Balloons :dart: - throw a dart at some balloons and something may happen
+Pop the Balloon :dart: - throw a dart at some balloons and something may happen